voilamelissa/cryo-em-project/README.md

 # cryo-em-project
 ### A pipeline for cryo-EM reconstruction
 :wave: Welcome to my cryo-EM project!
-This Python-based toolkit is designed to facilitate the reconstruction process in cryo-electron microscopy (cryo-EM).

-A custom class is built as part of the toolkit, comprised of three main functions:
+This Python-based toolkit is designed to facilitate the reconstruction process in cryo-electron microscopy (cryo-EM), and is comprised of three main functions:

 * **cluster_images(image_folder, num_clusters)**: This function clusters the micrographs stored in the specified image_folder using a clustering algorithm, facilitating efficient organisation and analysis of the data. [*TBC based on decision routine provided, may just be an image loader*]
 * **particle_picking(micrograph, template)**: Designed to enhance particle identification accuracy, this function employs template matching techniques to locate individual protein particles within a given micrograph.
 It compares the micrograph with a user-defined template, enabling precise particle picking while minimising false positives.